Beef or pork tapeworm infection is an infection with the tapeworm parasite found in beef or pork.

 Those who are infected can expose other people to T. solium eggs, usually through food handling.

 Tapeworm infection usually does not cause any symptoms.
-However, some people may have abdominal discomfort.
+Some people may have abdominal discomfort.

 People often realize they are infected when they pass segments of the worm in their stool, especially if the segments are moving.

-Tapeworms are treated with medications taken by mouth, usually in a single dose.
-The drug of choice for tapeworm infections is praziquantal.
+Tapeworms are treated with medicines taken by mouth, usually in a single dose.
+The drug of choice for tapeworm infections is praziquantel.
 Niclosamide can also be used.